Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 This is the framework that helped me understand how machines interact with each other and transfer data to optimize processes.

+### Speculations

+I feel the world is getting more and more connected with data transfer from one application to another, all the Google applications are linked to each other.
+Some connect to other applications using application protocol interface, to transfer data.
+We are always communicating with the world using the internet and it's getting more and more every day.

+With AI playing a huge role in the current world, we will soon see a world where all these interfaces become even more invisible.
+The communication layer is still invisible but sooner we will see a world where the interface layer becomes invisible too.

 ---------------------------------------------------------------------------------------------------------